Types of Polynomials

 -

-Example 1: From the list of polynomials find the types of polynomials that have a degree of 2 and above 2 and name them.
+Example 1: From the list of polynomials find the types of polynomials that have a degree of 2 and above 2 and classify them accordingly.

 i) x + 7